 In reality, however, most people with mental illness are not violent.
-In fact, violent behaviour often stems from a past history of violence and criminality not from mental illness.
+In fact, violent behaviour often stems from a history of violence and criminality, not from mental illness.
 It’s important to correct misleading information like this because it fosters intolerance, which in turn breeds fear to seek care.
 This fear often stems from being labelled or even ostracised.
-It’s also worth understanding that people affected by mental illness are 10 times more likely to be victims of violence than be the perpetrators.
+It’s also worth understanding that people affected by mental illness are 10 times more likely to be victims of violence than the perpetrators.

 Mental Health Myth #5: People with mental illness are born with it

-- Inherited traits – certain genes may increase your risk of developing a mental illness and your life situation may trigger it
+- Inherited traits – Certain genes may increase your risk of developing a mental illness and your life situation may trigger it

-- Environmental exposures before birth – environmental stressors, inflammatory conditions, toxins, alcohol and drugs can sometimes be linked to mental illness
+- Environmental exposures before birth – Environmental stressors, inflammatory conditions, toxins, alcohol and drugs can sometimes be linked to mental illness

-- Brain chemistry – when the neural networks are impaired, the function of nerve receptors and nerve systems change, leading to depression
+- Brain chemistry – When the neural networks are impaired, the function of nerve receptors and nerve systems change, leading to depression

 The South Australian government also notes that many factors contribute to the onset of mental illness.
-These include: stress, bereavement, relationships ending or deteriorating, social isolation, unemployment and more.
+These include stress, bereavement, relationships ending or deteriorating, social isolation, unemployment and more.